DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Expedition shortcut will always redirect to the last open location (#223)
 - **Packages**
 	- [x] Packages can be displayed as a list view (#323, #309)
+	- [x] Packages page can now have shortcuts to item categories

 ### BUG FIXES
 - **Global**